stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   functions may be overridden to customize panel/input labeling; both engines seed defaults (`"Port " .. i` / `"Param " .. i`) that scripts can replace by reassigning the table field.
-- Optional `rack.onTrigger(trigPort, channel)` is called whenever the module's trigger/gate input (`trigPort`, 1-based — MIDI-KIT currently exposes a single trigger input, so this is always `1`) crosses the trigger threshold. `channel` (1-based) is the polyphonic channel of the trigger input that fired — a polyphonic clock/gate fires the hook once per rising edge on each channel.
+- Optional `trig.onTrigger(trigPort, channel)` is called whenever the module's trigger/gate input (`trigPort`, 1-based — MIDI-KIT currently exposes a single trigger input, so this is always `1`) crosses the trigger threshold on an enabled channel. `channel` (1-based) is the polyphonic channel of the trigger input that fired — a polyphonic clock/gate fires the callback once per rising edge on each enabled channel.
 It is the only way to run script logic that isn't driven by an incoming MIDI message — e.g. reading `trig.getTicks()`/`input.*` and sending a MIDI message in response to an external clock/gate, or streaming a [Tipsy](#trig-dedicated-triggergate-ports) message with `trig.sendTipsy()` on the trigger output.
-A script that never defines it simply never has it called; unlike `rack.onMidiMessage`, there is no load-time log warning for omitting it.
-  In QuickJs, assign it to the `rack` object — `rack.onTrigger = function(trigPort, channel) {...}`.
-Lua likewise:
-  `rack.onTrigger = function(trigPort, channel) end` or
-  `function rack.onTrigger(trigPort, channel) end`.
+  **The callback is not used at all until `trig.enableIn(trigPort, [channel])` is called.** A script that defines `trig.onTrigger` but never calls `trig.enableIn()` gets no callback; moreover the module does not process the trigger input at all on a channel that isn't enabled — it counts no ticks (`trig.getTicks()` stays 0), drains no tick-scheduled (`sendAfterTrigger`) messages, and dispatches no `trig.onTrigger`.
+Unlike `rack.onMidiMessage`, there is no load-time log warning for omitting it.
+In QuickJs, assign it to the `trig` object — `trig.enableIn(1); trig.onTrigger = function(trigPort, channel) {...}`.
+Lua likewise: `trig.enableIn(1)` / `trig.onTrigger = function(trigPort, channel) end` or `function trig.onTrigger(trigPort, channel) end`.
-- Optional `rack.onTipsyMessage(data, mimeType)` is called once for every complete [Tipsy](#trig-dedicated-triggergate-ports) message decoded from the trigger input claimed with `trig.enableTipsyIn()`. `data` and `mimeType` are both strings; `data` may contain arbitrary bytes, including NULs, and is capped at 256 bytes.
+- Optional `trig.onTipsyMessage(data, mimeType)` is called once for every complete [Tipsy](#trig-dedicated-triggergate-ports) message decoded from the trigger input claimed with `trig.enableTipsyIn()`. `data` and `mimeType` are both strings; `data` may contain arbitrary bytes, including NULs, and is capped at 256 bytes.
 A script that never claims a port, or never defines the hook, simply never has it called — there is no load-time warning.
-  In QuickJs, assign it to the `rack` object — `rack.onTipsyMessage = function(data, mimeType) {...}`.
+  In QuickJs, assign it to the `trig` object — `trig.onTipsyMessage = function(data, mimeType) {...}`.
 Lua likewise:
-  `rack.onTipsyMessage = function(data, mimeType) end`.
+  `trig.onTipsyMessage = function(data, mimeType) end`.
-- There is no per-sample or per-frame callback — logic only runs in response to incoming MIDI messages (including clock 0xF8 realtime bytes), trigger-input ticks via `rack.onTrigger`, or decoded Tipsy messages via `rack.onTipsyMessage`.
+- There is no per-sample or per-frame callback — logic only runs in response to incoming MIDI messages (including clock 0xF8 realtime bytes), trigger-input ticks via `trig.onTrigger`, or decoded Tipsy messages via `trig.onTipsyMessage`.
 - Optional `rack.onLoad()`, `rack.onUnload()`, and `rack.onSave()` hooks:
   - `rack.onLoad([persistedConfig])` runs once, right after top-level code, when the script has parsed and loaded successfully.
 If a config was